Monday, April 27, 2026

 Sponsor: CLA Member

-Presenters: Maxine Bleiweis, MB&A; Sarah Kline Morgan, East Hartford Public Library
+Presenters: Maxine Bleiweis, Library Consultant and Former Library Director, and Sarah Kline Morgan, East Hartford Public Library

 For years, Maxine Bleiweis has spoken at CLA conferences about new ways of thinking about our approach to library services.
 Sarah Kline Morgan agrees with the thinking, takes copious notes, and returns back to her library to implement.
 What gets in the way of making those hopes and dreams come true?
 Hear a provocative conversation between Maxine and Sarah as they sort it all out.